emoacht/DesktopToast/README.md

  - DesktopToast.Proxy: Sample console app which acts as proxy to this library.
 This app will accept a request in JSON format from standard input, transfer the request to this library and return the result to standard output.

-#Usage
+##Usage

 Instantiate ToastRequest class, set its properties and then call ToastManager.ShowAsync method.

-ToastRequest class has the following properties:
+ToastRequest class is a container of information necessary for installing a shortcut and showing a toast.
+It has the following properties:

  - ToastHeadline: Toast headline (optional)
  - ToastHeadlineWrapsTwoLines: Whether toast headline wraps across two lines (optional)